The six LinkedIn mistakes that make you look bad. And what you can do to prevent that from happening.

-4) Pitching me on meeting (virtually) with them immediately after I accept the LinkedIn connect request
+4) Pitching me to meeting (virtually) with them immediately after I accept the LinkedIn connect request

-Fourth, make sure that you don't make the mistake of pitching me on meeting with you virtually immediately after accepting the LinkedIn Connection request.
+Fourth, make sure that you don't make the mistake of pitching me to meeting with you virtually immediately after accepting the LinkedIn Connection request.

 Again, as mentioned, you're putting your hard-sell pitch in the Connection request message (the third biggest mistake).

 Just because I accept your Connection request doesn't mean I want to drop everything and immediately book time on your calendar for 15 minutes to talk about how I can become a paying customer.

 Maybe back 5-10-12 years ago, when LinkedIn was still a novelty, it did.

 But in the digital-first world that we live in right now, the digitally-transformed world that we live in, where people are doing tons of research on their own before they're open to a sales conversation.

 They're typically going to be 60-70-80% of the way through their research and decision-making process before they're open to having a conversation like that.

 So how do you make sure that you have an active role in that first 60-70-80%?